What is coronavirus?

 How many people are infected with COVID-19?

 The number of people infected changes daily.
 Organizations that collect this information, including the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), are gathering information and continuously learning more about this outbreak.
-As of this writing (5/21/2020), over 5,000,000 people in the world have been infected.
-Close to 330,000 people have died.
+As of this writing (7/20/2020), more than 14,500,000 people in the world have been infected.
+More than 600,000 people have died.
 Some 188 countries and territories on all continents (except Antartica) have now reported cases of COVID-19.
-The U.S. has the highest number of cases, with over 1,500,000 people infected and over 93,000 deaths.
-Russia has more than 315,000 cases, Brazil has over 290,000, England has more than 250,000, Spain has over 230,000 cases, Italy has over 225,000 cases, France has more than 180,000 cases and Germany has more than 175,000 cases.
+The U.S. has the highest number of cases, with more than 3,700,000 people infected and over 140,000 deaths.
+Brazil has over 2,000,000 cases, India has over 1,000,000, Russia has more than 775,000, South Africa has over 360,000 cases, Peru and Chile and Mexico have over 330,000 cases, England has close to 300,000, Iran has over 275,000, and Spain and Pakistan have more than 260,000 cases.
 For the latest statistics, see the World Health Organization's situation reports and references at end of article.